-When working with fonts, you have three considerations: font appearance, font size (scalable or bitmapped), and font spacing (monospaced or proportional).
+When working with fonts, you have three considerations:

+- font appearance

+- font size (bitmapped)

+- font spacing (monospaced or proportional)

 See Appendix B, "Fonts," for samples of each font.

 Using the Format Worksheet

 The Format Worksheet is divided into sections that list the field types.
 Each section has boxes to fill in with parameters that define your format.
 A format worksheet is included in Appendix D, "Format Design Tools."